 Here are some of the benefits you may receive from massage therapy.
 For the best results, put yourself in the hands of a trained professional:

+3. Sleep better.
 According to a study by the Touch Research Institute, massage increases delta brain waves, which are the ones associated with deep sleep, even causing many massage recipients to fall asleep on the massage table.
-One study in conjunction with the University of Miami School of Medicine and Iris Burman of Miami's Education Hands School of Massage found that massage increased serotonin levels, a neurotransmitter made by the body that regulates sleep.4.
-Boost your brain.
+One study in conjunction with the University of Miami School of Medicine and Iris Burman of Miami's Education Hands School of Massage found that massage increased serotonin levels, a neurotransmitter made by the body that regulates sleep.

 In one study by Dr. Gail Ironson at the University of Miami, HIV positive men were given 45-minute massages five days a week for a month.
 Their levels of natural killer cells increased, thus boosting the immune system, and serotonin levels were raised as well.